10 minutes, 6 ingredients and no baking required for these delicious and crunchy protein bars! Only 2 g of sugar, 5 g of carbs, vegan & gluten free.

 *I used Vega protein powder in vanilla, chocolate and berry flavours.
 As well as Sunwarrior protein powder).
-I do not recommend using plain pea or hemp protein powder in this recipe. *You can skip the topping but nutritional info won't change much.
+I do not recommend using plain pea, hemp or whey protein powder in this recipe. **You can skip the topping but nutritional info won't change much.

 Servings Per Recipe: 12